Fit as a Mama Bear

 These ingredients cause alterations to our hormones, our digestive system, and how our bodies function as a whole.

-Natural baby products tend to be easier for a babes system to get used to.
-Green products are also far gentler on a baby’s sensitive skin.
+Natural baby products tend to be easier for a babes system to get used to especially as they have sensitive skin.
+Green products are also far gentler on a baby’s skin which is so sensitive.

 Most conventional products dry the skin out and can cause a lot of irritation (red bumps etc).